The Latest: Trump names Rubio as acting national security adviser, taps Waltz as UN ambassador

 McGraw said Trump is a “man of deep faith … who wants this country to have a heart and have religion.”

-US State Department says American officials met with Syria’s interim authorities in Washington
+State Department says US officials met with Syria’s interim authorities in Washington

 The meeting Tuesday was the first known Trump administration contact with Syrian officials since the fall of President Bashar Assad in a lightning rebel offensive in December.